The higher dimensional propositional calculus: Completeness

 {

 }

-We are going to show that the uppermost sequent $S$ is provable, by case analysis on $j,k,l,h,m$.
-First of all, if $h\not= m$, then $G^{(hm)},G\vdash_m$ is provable by Lemma \ref{Lemma:identity}(iii) and $S$ is provable by weakining.
-Hence we are left with the case $h=m$; the uppermost sequent $S$ becomes:
+We denote by $S$ the uppermost sequent of the above branch of the proof.
+We are going to show that $S$ is provable, by case analysis on $j,k,l,h,m$.
+First of all, if $h\not= m$, then $H^{\psi},H\vdash_m$ is provable by Lemma \ref{lem:neg0} and $S$ is provable by weakening.
+Hence we are left with the case $h=m$; by applying the rule $(\mathtt{ConL})$, the uppermost sequent $S$ becomes: